 Have You got what it takes to become a legend?

-is a game of mercenary combat set in the 21st Century.
-Recruit, train and employ a fighting force.
-Set up is £10 for rules, 2 turns and technical information, further turns costing £2 or senda s.a.e. for information sheet.
+Set up is £10 for rules, 2 turns and technical information, further turns costing £2 or send a s.a.e. for information sheet.

 247a Greasby Road, Greasby, Wirral, Merseyside L49 2PG.